Michael Citron, MD

-Michael Citron, MD has been practicing Medicine for 30 years.
+has been practicing Medicine for over 30 years.
 He is residency trained and board certified in Emergency Medicine and has further training in Functional Medicine.
-Originally from Ohio, he moved to North Carolina about 20 years ago.
+Originally from Ohio, he moved to North Carolina about 22 years ago.
+Dr. Citron has completed fellowship training from A4M (The American Academy of Anti-Aging Medicine) and is currently finishing fellowship training from the Institute for Functional Medicine (IFM).
+Further, he has completed specialized training in Methylation (Dr. Lynch) as well as attended every SHEICON Methylation Conference (and is listed as a Physician who has "completed training in clinical methylation and nutrigenomics").

 I began to explore how we (as physicians) might do better at preventing the visit to the emergency department to begin with - how we might be able to identify and eliminate or minimize the root causes